Cheek Enhancement: Augmentation and Reduction

 What is cheek enhancement?

 Cheek enhancement changes the shape and size of the cheeks in both men and women.
-Some women may prefer higher more prominent or angular cheekbones and want to reduce excessive fullness in the cheeks.
-Alternately, some men may be seeking a more angular, chiseled, and masculine cheek appearance.
+Some transgender women may prefer higher, more prominent cheekbones while reducing excessive fullness or “chubby” cheeks.
+Cheek enhancement includes either:

 - Augmentation via insertion of implants on the bone, under the skin, or,